 BSc (Hons) Biomedical Science, 2:1 (University of Westminster)

-Recent CPD includes: Neurodiversity and Trauma Online Conference; Understanding Vicarious Trauma & Building Personal Resilience Online Workshop; Private Practice Workshop; Self-Harm & Neurodiversity Workshop for Professionals; The Normalcy Of Neurodiversity; Building Resilience To Stress Workshop; IOCDF OCD Basics Webinar; ADHD and Menopause: The Forgotten Link Webinar.
+Recent CPD includes: Neurodiversity and Trauma Online Conference; Understanding Vicarious Trauma & Building Personal Resilience Online Workshop; Self-Harm & Neurodiversity Workshop for Professionals; The Normalcy Of Neurodiversity; Building Resilience To Stress Workshop; IOCDF OCD Basics Webinar; ADHD and Menopause: The Forgotten Link Webinar; Althea Academy Thrive with ADHD Summit (10 sessions covering ADHD, AuDHD, medication, relationships, self-doubt, comorbidities etc).

 I’m committed to lifelong learning and regularly undertake CPD to deepen my practice, reflect on my work, and stay current with ethical and social issues in the field.